AllTheMods/alltheguides/docs/atma/README.md

 ---
-title: All The Mods - Arcana
+title: All The Magic - Arcana
 description: ATM-A Intro Description
 ---